FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_2_2_task.md

 Gateway Load Balancer receives all traffic through Gateway Load Balancer Endpoints (ie GWLBE also called VPC Endpoints or VPCE for short).
 GWLB does not have a route table to track source CIDRs but rather relies on the GWLBE/VPCE ID and will return inspected traffic directly back to the endpoint for VPC routing to then take over.

-Gateway Load Balancer is both a gateway in that it can be (more specifically the GWLBE/VPCE) a route target and it is a load balancer in that it is flow aware (tracks 3/5 tuple flows) and keeps flows sticky to each FortiGate.
+Gateway Load Balancer is both a gateway in that it can be (more specifically the GWLBE/VPCE) a route target, and it is a load balancer in that it is flow aware (tracks 3/5 tuple flows) and keeps flows sticky to each FortiGate.

 The GWLBE/VPCE ID, a flow cookie, and other information is actually stored and passed to the FortiGates via the GENEVE tunnel headers.
 Geneve is similar to VXLAN with optional TLVs (type length value triplets in the headers) to provide more context on the encapsulated data-plane traffic.
 Reference [AWS Documentation](https://aws.amazon.com/blogs/networking-and-content-delivery/integrate-your-custom-logic-or-appliance-with-aws-gateway-load-balancer/) to find out more.